gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

    SCTP associations, such as rekeying (with ephemeral Diffie-Hellman) as well as mutual reauthentication.

+   This specification do not allow usage of DTLS 1.2 renegotiation to avoid race conditions and corner cases in the interaction between the parallel DTLS connection mechanism and the keying of SCTP-AUTH.
+In addtion renegotiation is also disabled in implementation, as well as dealing with the epoch change reliable have similar or worse applicaiton impact.

-   This specification recommends against using either of these mechanisms and instead rely on parallel DTLS connections.
+   This specification also recommends against using DTLS 1.3 KeyUpdate and instead rely on parallel DTLS connections.
 For DTLS 1.3 there isn’t feature parity.
-Both also have the issue that a DTLS implementation following the RFC may assume a too limited window for SCTP where the previous epoch’s security context is maintained and thus changes to epoch handling (Section 4.8) are necessary.
+It also have the issue that a DTLS implementation following the RFC may assume a too limited window for SCTP where the previous epoch’s security context is maintained and thus changes to epoch handling ({{epoch}}) are necessary.
 Thus, unless the below specified more application impacting draining is used there exist risk of losing data that the sender will have assumed has been reliably delivered.

 ### DTLS 1.2 Considerations

-   The endpoint MUST NOT initiate an DTLS renegotiation in the existing/old DTLS connection after it has initiated the establishment of a new parallel DTLS connection in this SCTP association.
-In case a new DTLS connection handshake is received after the endpoint has initiated a DTLS renegotiation on the existing DTLS connection, both parties need to complete the renegotiation and the SCPT-AUTH key identifier should be n+1 and the new DTLS connection should use n+2.
-This may be accomplished by first finishing the renegotiation and hold the new DTLS handshake processing until the renegotiation has completed.

-   Before sending during renegotiation a ClientHello message or ServerHello message, the DTLS endpoint MUST ensure that all DTLS messages using the previous epoch have been acknowledged by the SCTP peer in a non-revokable way.

-   Prior to processing a received ClientHello message or ServerHello message, all other received SCTP user messages that are buffered in the SCTP layer and can be delivered to the DTLS layer MUST be read and processed by DTLS.
+   The endpoint MUST NOT use DTLS 1.2 renegotiation.

 ### DTLS 1.3 Considerations